DRegan-dev/Milestone-one/README.md

 The benefits section is a dropdown section off the main landing page will allow the user to see the health and wellbeing benefits that participating in a regular meditation and Yoga practice can provide the them.
 It consists of two lists one for meditation and one for yoga
 This user will see the value of getting involved in the meditation and yoga program the website provides for the user.
 This should encourage the user to consider yoga and meditation as the solution they need to the stress in their lives.
-Club Ethos

-Meetup Times section

-This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
-This section will be updated as these times change to keep the user up to date.
-Meetup Times

 Meditation video section